anathonous/debian-btrfs/README.md

 ### Connecting to the internet

-As long as you installed gnome-core as recommended in the previous steps, you can use the GUI to setup your Internet.
+As long as you installed task-gnome-desktop as recommended in the previous steps, you can use the GUI to setup your Internet.

 If you didn't install a DE like Gnome, you can use `nmtui` to setup your network at the command prompt.